|About Causes Symptoms Treatment|

 Chemical burns may not show symptoms immediately, some can take several hours or even days to cause damage.
 Once symptoms do become apparent they generally include:

-Areas where the hair is falling out, which will progress to bright red, raw, blistered areas of skin which are extremely painful.
+- Areas of hair loss, which will progress to bright red, raw, blistered areas of skin which are extremely painful.

-Sores may be found on the nose, face and inside the mouth, where he has licked the chemicals either directly (for example from the floor) or in an attempt to remove it from his fur.
+- Sores on the nose, face and inside the mouth, where he has licked the chemicals either directly (for example from the floor) or in an attempt to remove it from his fur.

-Tube feeding: Initially, your cat may need to be tube fed if his mouth has been burned.
-Once he is sent home, he may need soft/moist foods until he has fully recovered.
+- Tube feeding: Initially, your cat may need to be tube fed if his mouth has been burned.
+Once he is sent home, feed soft/moist food.

-Keep household chemicals away from your cat, they should be stored in a cupboard with a child lock.
+Keep household chemicals away from your cat, store in a cupboard with a child lock.

 Avoid letting your cat into the garage, where many chemicals are stored.
 Chemicals should be stored in a high up place which animals and children can’t access.